VJoshi611/IBM_Data_Engineering_Coursera_Learnings/1] Introduction to Data Engineering/Week_4_Career Opportunities and Learning Paths.md

 - The data storage and integration layer makes data available for processing in both streaming and batch modes.
 - Use the LIKE operator to search for a specific pattern in a column.
 - In any data engineering role, you would be expected to be knowledgeable of operating systems, languages, databases, and infrastructure components, in addition to         data’s potential application in business.

+## Peer Graded Assignments :
+- There are two types of data repositories – Transactional and Analytical.
+Transactional systems, also known as Online Transaction Processing (or OLTP) systems, are designed for real-time execution of a large number of database transactions that are taking place simultaneously, typically online.
+Give two examples of the kind of transactional data for which an OLTP system may be used.

+--> 1] Banking transactions, 2] Shopping order entry.

+- According to the course material, the architecture of a data platform consists of five layers, each layer responsible for a specific set of tasks.
+List at least 2 layers in a data platform.

+--> 1] Data Collection, 2] Data Processing, 3] Data Storage

+- List two factors that you would consider in order to make a decision about the type of data store that meets your organization’s needs for a particular implementation.

+--> 1] Frequency of data,  2] Volume of Data